Ar7hur01/R-Package2025/README.md

 ## Overview

 **FieldmapR** is an R package designed to streamline in-field sampling and satellite-based prediction for agricultural and environmental studies.
-The package provides a structured workflow for selecting sampling locations, collecting field measurements, and building predictive models to map spatial variability across a given area of interest (AOI).
+The package provides a structured workflow for selecting optimal sampling number and locations, collecting field measurements, and building predictive models to map spatial variability across a given area of interest (AOI).

 ## Functionality